-18.10 ROOF STRUCTURE
+ROOF STRUCTURE

 The roof structure is constructed from factory-built, engineered trusses.
 The trusses are installed in a manner consistent with buildings of this type and are performing their intended function.
-No defects or deficiencies were observed.
+See below for defects and/or deficiencies that were observed.